The Kingdoms of Life

 The Three Domain System

-The general consensus of biologists at the present time is to group all living organisms ("Cytota") into one of three domains:
+Until recently, the general consensus of biologists had been to group all living organisms ("cytota") into one of three domains:

 The Four/Five/Six Kingdom System

-- Single-celled organisms without nuclei and usually containing a peptidoglycan cell wall external to the cellular membrane.
+- Single-celled, living organisms without nuclei and usually containing a peptidoglycan cell wall external to the cellular membrane.

-- The Last Universal Common Ancestor (LUCA) of life (most likely a primitive bacterium) probably appeared somewhere around 3.6 billion years ago, approximately one billion years after the Earth's formation, when water covered the Earth and the "reducing" atmosphere was composed primarily of ammonia, methane, and carbon dioxide.
+- The Last Universal Common Ancestor (LUCA) of life (most likely a primitive bacterium) probably appeared somewhere around 3.5 billion years ago, approximately one billion years after the Earth's formation, when water covered the Earth and the "reducing" atmosphere was composed primarily of ammonia, methane, carbon monoxide, hydrogen sulfide, sulfur dioxide, and water vapor.
 Consequently, and due to the effects of lightning and/or geothermal heating, the primordial oceans were extremely rich in naturally formed amino acids, nitrogenous bases, lipids, and simple sugars.
-These compounds reacted naturally with each other over time and, after billions of trillions of reactions, self-replicating combinations of polymerized amino acids (prions) and nucleic acids (viroids) became arbitrarily grouped together in spontaneously formed, lipid bilayer vacuoles, approximately 300 million years before the evolution of LUCA (i.e., 3.8 billion years ago).
+These compounds reacted naturally with each other over time and, after billions of trillions of reactions, self-replicating combinations of polymerized amino acids (prions) and nucleic acids (viroids) became arbitrarily grouped together in spontaneously formed, lipid bilayer vacuoles, approximately 200 million years before the evolution of LUCA (i.e., about 3.7 billion years ago).
 The self-replicating molecules that were encapsulated in membranes fared better than those without and, eventually, mechanisms for maintaining the membrane evolved - the first cells were born.
 Subsequently, there developed mechanisms for the metabolism of nutrients via ATP (or something like it), rather than a reliance on purely exothermic chemical reactions of environmental substances, and for the development and replication of an hereditary, genetic material, further greatly enhancing the survival of those species which developed these faculties.

-- The photosynthetic cyanobacteria (blue-green "algae") evolved no later than 2.7 billion years ago.
+- The photosynthetic cyanobacteria ("blue-green bacteria" - the blue-green "algae") evolved around 2.5 billion years ago.

 - Bacteria may have become symbiotic with each other, forming the first mitochondria (possibly due to the endosymbiosis of the rickettsia family of alpha-proteobacteria containing hydrogenosomes), photosynthetic plastids (from the endosymbiosis of cyanobacteria and then the secondary endosymbiosis of the descendant species), and nuclei in the later-evolving "eukaryotes" (a term literally meaning "true nuclei").

-- Although the so-called "archaebacteria" ("old bacteria") are "prokaryotes" (i.e., without nuclei), eukaryotes and archaebacteria are now grouped together in the new clade "Empire Neomura" ("new walls") because a closer, genetic relationship exists between archaebacteria and the eukaryotes than to the prokaryotes due to the fragmentation of eukaryotic genes found only in archaebacteria.
+- Although the so-called "archaebacteria" ("ancient bacteria") are "prokaryotes" (i.e., without nuclei), eukaryotes and archaebacteria are now grouped together in the new clade "Empire Neomura" ("those with new walls") because a closer, genetic relationship exists between archaebacteria and the eukaryotes than to the prokaryotes due to the fragmentation of eukaryotic genes found only in archaebacteria.
 This newly discovered sisterhood refutes all theories that eukaryotes originated by merging an archaebacterium and an α-proteobacterium, which also fails to account for other numerous features shared specifically by eukaryotes and actinobacteria.

-Superkingdom Eukaryota ("true nuclei" - cells containing a membrane-enclosed nucleus)
+Superkingdom Eukaryota ("those with true nuclei" - cells containing a membrane-enclosed nucleus)